 What is Legionella?
-Legionella is a bacteria found in soil and water.
-Whilst it is a naturally occurring bacteria it is normally only found in low quantities.
+Legionella is a naturally occurring bacteria, it is normally only found in low quantities.
 However, in hot & cold water systems, air conditioning and even in soils & composts the bacteria can grow and in larger quantities the various strains of Legionella bacteria can present a risk to life.
 The bacteria can lead to Legionnaires Disease.
-Every year there are preventable deaths caused by Legionnaires Disease.
 The potential of this bacteria is so serious that the HSE publishes a monthly legionella report.
-In recent years we have seen a mortality rate of 14% as a result of notified UK Legionella cases, that is a higher mortality rate than some cancers.
+In recent years we have seen a mortality rate of around 14% of notified UK Legionella cases, that is a higher mortality rate than some cancers.

 What Happens If I Breach the ACOP L8?
 If you breach the ACOP L8 you can be fined, prosecuted and even go to prison.
 In September 2016, new sentencing guidelines for health & safety failures were issued to the courts.
 The new guidelines set a starting point of a £10,000 fine for a minor breach with a potential jail term.
 The level of fines and potential jail terms rise in severity up to unlimited fines and several years in prison for the most serious offences.
 Under the new guidelines there have been a number of fines of well over £1,000,000.